 Benefits for the community

-Thanks to financial support from Canada Economic Development, the SADC de la région de Coaticook has helped to create or maintain 1,746 jobs in our MRC.
-In 1996, a Youth Investment Fund was put at the organization’s disposal, enabling new recruits to be hired in this sector.
-Over the years, the SADC has been able to grant 119 loans, totaling $1,479,525, to young entrepreneurs in our area.
-When combined with loans from the SADC’s regular investment fund, this support amounts to 263 loans to regional businesses, for a total of $8,562,922.
+Thanks to financial support from Canada Economic Development, the SADC de la région de Coaticook has helped to create or maintain 1,915 jobs in our MRC.
+In 1996, a Youth Investment Fund was put at the organization’s disposal.
+Over the years, the SADC has been able to grant 124 loans, totaling $1,564,525, to young entrepreneurs in our area.
+When combined with loans from the SADC’s regular investment fund, this support amounts to 273 loans to regional businesses, for a total of $9,022,922.

 Over the years, the SADC has also established and supported hundreds of local development projects related to high-speed internet access in rural areas, technological literacy, the Table de concertation regional (regional round table), the Ressourcerie des Frontières (recycling centre), the CIARC or Centre d'initiatives en agriculture de la région de Coaticook, the Radio cooperative, and the Voie des Pionniers (Pioneer Trail), to name only a few.